OSLL/code-plagiarism/README.md

   ```
     $ python3 -m codeplag.pyplag --project PATH --dir PATH [--threshold THRESHOLD]
   ```
-  Before starting work with repositories, you may to define variable ACCESS_TOKEN in src/github_helper/.env:
+  Before starting work with searching on GitHub, you may define variable ACCESS_TOKEN in file .env in the folder from which you want to run the app:

   ACCESS_TOKEN - Personal access token which add more requests to repos and access to private repos if you give it.